The Difference Between Keto and Low Carb

-Of the three fuel sources, carbohydrates is the worst for the body.
-Carbs raise blood sugar levels.
+Of the three fuel sources, carbohydrates can be the worst for the body because carbs raise blood sugar levels.
 Constant high blood sugar levels can lead to diabetes, difficulty concentrating, bloating, and other symptoms.
 Raising blood sugar levels is not necessarily bad as long as the levels are kept low.

 Any excess carbs will become fat.
 When carbs are the main source of fuel, fat is hard to burn.
 Even if exercise is a big part of your daily routine, getting the body to use fat for energy is difficult.
 There is a simple way to get your body to use fat for fuel cut carbs from your grocery list.
 Easy!